Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

 We've added two poweful features to our app:

-- "accounts-ui" package that comes with features like user login, logout, registration and complete UI supporting them
+- "accounts-ui" package that comes with features like user login, logout, registration and complete UI supporting them;
-- restricted access to the party details page, with access available for logged-in users only
+- restricted access to the party details page, with access available for logged-in users only.

 {{/template}}